MicrosoftDocs/architecture-center/docs/antipatterns/index.md

 # Performance testing and antipatterns for cloud applications

 *Performance antipatterns*, much like design patterns, are common defective processes and implementations within organizations.
-These are common practices that is likely to cause scalability problems when an application is under pressure.
-Awareness of these practices can help simplify communication between high-level concepts and software practitioners.
+These are common practices that are likely to cause scalability problems when an application is under pressure.
+Awareness of these practices can help simplify communication of high-level concepts amongst software practitioners.

 Here is a common scenario: An application behaves well during performance testing.
 It's released to production, and begins to handle real workloads.
 At that point, it starts to perform poorly&mdash;rejecting user requests, stalling, or throwing exceptions.
 The development team is then faced with two questions: